Frustrated when your child disobeys on purpose? Learn how to discipline a toddler who doesn’t listen and encourage cooperation instead.

 Sometimes though, you need to pick your battles and decide which behavior is critical to correct, and which ones aren’t as important.
 Not everything has to be a battle.
 While consistency is key, you also need to allow for flexibility and make room for the nuances of life.

 I once fought long and hard with my toddler because I wanted him to wear jeans while he wanted to wear shorts.
 It makes me cringe just thinking about it.

 Ask yourself how important the issue really is to you and your family.
 Does what you’re arguing about truly matter, especially in the long run?
-Hitting or putting toys away might deserve your attention, but many arguments are probably petty and best let go.
+Hitting deserves your attention, but many arguments are probably petty and best let go.